alisaifee/holmium.core/doc/source/unittest.rst

 .. note::

-   The environment variables specified in :ref:`testing-unittest` may be used cooperatively when using the nose plugin, however, the options passed to nose will take precedence.
+   :ref:`testing-environment-variables` may be used cooperatively when using the nose plugin, however, the options passed to nose will take precedence.